Please find below a set of FAQs, if you can’t what you’re looking for please contact the Registry.

-Yes, fully integrated eCharts, performance calculations and also weight and balance calculation functions are considered as Class 3 EFB and when used operationally they require approval for use on an M-Reg aircraft.
+Yes, fully integrated eCharts, performance calculations and also weight and balance calculation functions are considered as an Installed EFB and when used operationally they require approval for use on an M-Reg aircraft.
 Visit our EFB page for more information.

 Yes, Scale W in the Air Navigation (Isle of Man) Order as amended (ANO) applies to all aircraft flying over 49,000ft.

 The requirements for protecting air crew from cosmic radiation are contained in Article 83 of the ANO.

 The requirements for monitoring and recording cosmic radiation are contained in Article 85 of the ANO.